TheMegistone4Ever/PixiCUDA/README.md

 ## 3 Running the Program

-Launch the motion blur filter application PixiCUDA by running the PixiCUDA.exe file, and you will be presented with the main window of the application.
+Launch the motion blur filter application PixiCUDA by running the PixiCUDA.exe file, located in the `PixiCUDA.zip` in release, and you will be presented with the main window of the application.

 ### 3.1 The main page of the PixiCUDA